BlackRock Throgmorton Trust Plc - Issue of Equity | MarketScreener

 Contact name for queries:

-Kevin Mayger for and on behalf of BlackRock Investment Management (UK) Limited, Company Secretary Tel: 020 7743 1098
+for and on behalf of BlackRock Investment Management (UK) Limited, Company Secretary